Under a Wartime Sky

-Under a Wartime Sky is an enthralling historical novel by Liz Trenow.
-Based on real-life events at a top-secret wartime research station, and describing an invention whose significance matched that of the more famous code-breakers of Bletchley Park in helping to win the Second World War, it’s perfect for readers of Kate Furnivall and Rachel Hore.
+Under a Wartime Sky is an enthralling historical novel by Liz Trenow, based on real-life events at a top-secret wartime research station.
+Telling the story of the heroes behind the discovery of radar, it’s perfect for readers of Kate Furnivall and Rachel Hore.

 1936: the threat of war hangs over Europe.
 Churchill gathers the brightest minds in Britain at a grand house in Suffolk.
 Bound to complete secrecy, they work together on an invention that could mean victory for the Allies.
 Among them is Vic, a gifted but shy physicist who, for the first time, feels like he belongs.

 Local girl Kathleen wants to do more than serving tea and biscuits to ‘do her bit’.
 So when the Bawdsey team begin to recruit women to operate their top secret system, she dedicates herself to this life-or-death work.
 Kath and Vic form an unlikely friendship as the skies over Britain fill with German bombers.
 Little does Kath know just whose life she will change forever, one fateful night . . .

 Based on the real history of Bawdsey Manor, Under a Wartime Sky is a novel about courage, belonging and hope.

 ‘The characters shine . . .
 Fabulous’ - Dinah Jefferies